Heritage at Risk 2016

 - Newington Green Unitarian Church in Hackney, London, has had connections to political radicalism for over 300 years.
 The most famous member of its congregation was Mary Wollstonecraft who, inspired by the church’s radical intellectual group, wrote A Vindication of the Rights of Woman (1792), earning her the name “the Mother of Feminism”.
 The building is now in poor condition.

 - Hull’s Grade I listed Holy Trinity Church is one of the largest medieval parish churches in England and is a building of cathedral-like scale which dominates Hull Old Town.
 Construction started in 1300 and took 230 years.
 The interior is rich in monuments and works of art, including two colourful windows by Walter Crane.
 The asphalt on the nave roof is split and leaking.
 There is also some deterioration of the clerestory windows.
-Heritage Lottery funding has been secured and it is hoped that the roof will be re-covered during 2017; a fitting tribute to the celebrations of Hull as City of Culture.
+National Lottery Heritage Fund funding has been secured and it is hoped that the roof will be re-covered during 2017; a fitting tribute to the celebrations of Hull as City of Culture.

 - A shipwreck off the coast of Dunwich in Suffolk is believed to be the remains of a 16th century armed merchant vessel or possibly a rare example of an early military transport vessel.
 It has been suggested to be a casualty of the Battle of Sole Bay in 1672.
 No ship structure or items such as ballast are currently visible although it is possible that they may be buried in sediments around the site.
 The site has been placed on the Heritage at Risk Register this year due the theft of a bronze gun from the site.